Bug #11976

 04 | Uploaded the two-memory image to radio, and then downloaded back to CHIRP |

-Updated by Leigh Marble 5 days ago
+Updated by Leigh Marble about 2 months ago

 PS: And when all that capturing of images was done, I verified again that the radio-programmed memory was transmitting correctly at 146.580, while the CHIRP-programmed memory was transmitting at 146.575, even though the radio display shows 146.580.

-Updated by Dan Smith 5 days ago
+Updated by Dan Smith about 2 months ago

 Please, if we need to do this again, don't zip up the images.
 It makes a lot of work for me to grab them out compared to bare attachments.
 I know the log was too big and had to be zipped, but no need to do that for images.